-12 Things High School Students with ADD/ADHD Want Their Teachers to Know
+What High School Students with ADHD Want Teachers to Know

 As educators and parents prepare for the upcoming school year, I thought it would be helpful to share the following list that has been compiled by teens with ADHD.